 Lawyer’s blogs are serious business.
 With topics such as personal injury, labor and employment, and divorce, there’s no room to joke around.
 However, some lawyers take seriousness one step too far when they write for their blogs.

 Specifically, they fail to keep their target audience in mind and, instead, write as one professional lawyer to another.
 Remember the primary purpose of your blog is to attract clients who see your articles as a sign of expertise.
 Using legal language with terms such as “hereby” or “shall” that you don’t usually hear out on the streets can alienate clients who have no legal education.

 Pro tip: Write to express your ideas in layman’s terms to everyday citizens.
 Simplify complicated terms and provide explanations of complex legal ideas wherever possible.
 Use language that is easy to understand and that conveys a sense of approachability.

-One reason why internet users don't read your blog is simply because they don't know it exists.
-Internet users don’t typically read something that doesn't pop up in an online search.
+One reason why internet users don’t read your blog is simply that they don’t know it exists.
+Internet users don’t typically read something that doesn’t pop up in an online search.
 Every blog needs search engine optimization (SEO) with the right keywords so that a search engine can find it during a user search.

 If you are not applying this law firm marketing strategy, then it may be true that nobody reads your law firm blog.
-Fixing this issue is simple if you have a knowledge of SEO or if you outsource your optimization to a reputable company.
+Fixing this issue is simple if you have knowledge of SEO or if you outsource your optimization to a reputable company.